HOW TO FUND YOUR STUDY ABROAD PROGRAM

 Use Technology To Manage Your Finances

-There are many applications like Mint, PocketBudget & check that help you keep a track of your budget.
+There are many applications like Mint, PocketBudget & check that help you keep track of your budget.

 Have someone to help you stick to a budget